Ontario and Canada Legal Rights Explained

 .
 Eligibility Information

 The information and "verification" evidence required to accompany an application for assistance is a broad topic.
-It is critically discussed at length in its own chapter: Ch.5 "Information Eligibility" - where the main theme is that the demands of welfare administrators for documentary evidence of entitlement go well beyond what they are legally entitled to.
+It is critically discussed at length in its own chapter: Ch.5 "Information Eligibility" - where the main theme is that the demands of welfare administrators for documentary evidence of entitlement go well beyond their legal entitlements.

 • identification [SIN, Health Number (OHIP), date of birth, and contact information